 We’ve all been there.
 The sickness starts as a scratchy feeling in your throat and develops into a cough… then into a fever… and then you’re down for the count.

-This Sage tincture will nip that first symptom in the bud while offering other wholesome benefits.
+This sage tincture will nip that first symptom in the bud while offering other wholesome benefits.

-Sage is well-known as an antioxidant-rich seasoning — it’s piney and savory flavor make it a common culinary addition to soups and sauces.
+Sage is well-known as an antioxidant-rich seasoning — it’s piney and savory flavor makes it a common culinary addition to soups and sauces.
 Because of its popularity in cooking, people often overlook sage as a form of medicine… but the truth is that sage is probably your most potent throat healing remedy!

 This antibacterial and anti-inflammatory herb is a natural painkiller that soothes both congestion and “runny” symptoms like post-nasal drainage when sprayed at the back of the throat.

-Here’s how you can make your own Sage Tincture at home:
+Here’s how you can make your own sage tincture at home: